German minister criticizes U.S. over ‘astronomical’ natural gas prices

 Russia denied it had sabotaged the pipelines, with reported underwater explosions damaging the pipes in several places, sending natural gas spewing into the Baltic Sea.
 The damage prompted an international outcry with the EU vowing a “robust” response to attacks on its energy infrastructure.

-Germany's economy minister has accused the U.S. and other "friendly" gas supplier states of astronomical prices for their supplies
+Germany’s economy minister accused the U.S. and other “friendly” gas supplier states of astronomical prices for their supplies, suggesting they were profiting from the fallout from the war in Ukraine.